 C. If a job classification in which an employee has previously held status has been abolished or revised, the Employer, when necessary, will confer with OFM State Human Resources Director to determine the job classification history.
 The Employer will use the job classification history to identify the layoff option.

-35.10 Institution-wide Options
+35.10 Institution-Wide Options

 In addition to the option offered in Section 35.9, above, employees being laid off will be offered up to three (3) comparable funded vacant positions within the Employer in the layoff units listed, provided they meet the skills and abilities required of the position(s) and the positions offered are at the same or lower salary range as the position from which the employee is currently being laid off.
 If there are no comparable vacant positions, the Employer will offer less than comparable funded vacant positions.
 The Employer will determine if the employee possesses the required skills and abilities for the position.
 Provided the employee meets the skills and abilities required for the position and is at the same or lower salary range as the position from which the employee is currently being laid off, the Employer may offer employees being laid off a funded vacant position within the Employer that is outside positions covered by the master agreement.
 The Employer may require updated information from the employee regarding the employee’s current skills and abilities.